-How to book online: Amsterdam-Dusseldorf train tickets can be booked at either German Railways Bahn.de site or at the NS International site.
+How to book online: Amsterdam-Dusseldorf train tickets can easily be booked at the NS International site.
 By booking online you avoid any booking fees charged at the international service desks at stations.

 When searching for trains be aware that there are also the following journey options: Amsterdam-Arnhem-Dusseldorf and Amsterdam-Utrecht-Venlo-Dusseldorf using Intercity trains.
 Try sticking with the direct ICE trains which require no changes.

 Dutch national carrier KLM (Skyteam alliance) is the only airline that serves Amsterdam Schiphol airport (AMS) and Düsseldorf Airport (DUS) with direct non-stop flights.

 KLM flies a Cityhopper-branded service between Amsterdam and Dusseldorf up to 5x daily using Embraer 175/190 jets.
 The flight time is around 1 hour.

 Prices start from around €110 return not including checked luggage if booking in advance.
 One-way fares are actually more expensive, starting from about €130.

 Both airports have good public transport connections to reach the city centre.

 German coach company Flixbus operates up to 8x direct coach services daily from Amsterdam Sloterdijk to Dusseldorf.